Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/game-challenge-rules.typ

 #to-do(
   date: datetime(year: 2024, month: 4, day: 30),
   (
-    (true, "Analyze the game challenge rules to identify the game objectives for the season.", ("Everyone",)), (true, "Identify strategies to approach the game objectives for the season.", ("Everyone",)), )
+    (true, "Analyze the game challenge rules to identify the game objectives for the season.", "Everyone"), (true, "Identify strategies to approach the game objectives for the season.", "Everyone"), (true, "Plan out the High Stakes season by creating a Gantt chart.", "Everyone"), )
 )

 #show image: it => align(center, it)

-VRC High Stakes is a 2024-2025 game that focuses significantly on collaboration, robot composition, and tactics.
+VRC High Stakes is a 2024-2025 game focusing significantly on collaboration, robot composition, and tactics.

 = Rules Overview
 #v(5pt)